kyleghousel/nkp52/src/user-stories.md

 ### Make Car Page interactive with Nihar's car data

-User story: As a user, I want to interact with Nihar’s car info in a fun way (like toggling spoilers or facts).
+User story: As a user, I want to interact with Nihar’s car info in a fun way (like toggling fun facts).
 Details: Add buttons to toggle specs, a quiz, or even an animated "rev engine" interaction with sound and CSS.